graham55/classic-yourls/readme.txt

 == Installation ==

-1. Backup your Wordpress database, config file, and .htaccess file
+1. Backup your WordPress database, config file, and .htaccess file
 2. Upload the zip file to the `/wp-content/plugins/` directory
 3. Unzip
 4. Activate the plugin through the 'Plugins' menu in WordPress
-5. Visit the Better YOURLS page under settings to add domain and api key
+5. Visit the Classic YOURLS page under settings to add domain and API key

 == Frequently Asked Questions ==

 = Are you still developing this plugin? =
-* Yes.
+* Yes!
+This plugin was adopted in 2018 by Aaron Eaton to continue development.

-= Does this work with netowork or multisite installations? =
+= Does this work with network or multisite installations? =
 * I don't know.
 I haven't tried it.

 = Can I help? =